Hyapp/Granduated/README.md

-# 珍惜年华
+# 666

-## This is my granduated mathematics notes.
+## This is my granduated mathematics' notes.

 Include two parts : analysis and algebra